Wondering how to choose a Christmas theme? Here are four Christmas color schemes with ideas and Christmas finds for each one.

 - a pretty blue and white table cloth makes a pretty patterned tree skirt

-2. Red and green Christmas decor
+2. Red and white Christmas decor

 Hello traditional Christmas.
 There’s nothing prettier.
 When I think of Christmas colors that make me truly happy?
 Red and green make the top of the list.
 Here are a few ideas if you think red and green Christmas decor might be in your future: